essweine/recipe-store/README.md

 #### Saveur

 Saveur organizes their recipes by page.
 Arguments are first and last page to retrieve (inclusive).
+The second argument can be omitted to retrieve only one page.
 At the time of this writing, there are 153 pages.

 Example: